typisttech/jailbreak-disable-json-api/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-This repository is a development version of [Disable Rest API Jailbreak](https://wordpress.org/plugins/disable-rest-api-jailbreak/) intended to facilitate communication with developers.
+This repository is a development version of [Jailbreak Disable REST API](https://wordpress.org/plugins/jailbreak-disable-json-api/) intended to facilitate communication with developers.
 It is not stable and not intended for installation on production sites.

 Bug reports and pull requests are welcome.

-If you are not a developer or you'd like to receive the stable release version and automatic updates, install it via [WordPress.org](https://wordpress.org/plugins/disable-rest-api-jailbreak/) instead.
+If you are not a developer or you'd like to receive the stable release version and automatic updates, install it via [WordPress.org](https://wordpress.org/plugins/jailbreak-disable-json-api/) instead.

 ## Installation Instructions

-If you are not a developer or you'd like to receive the stable release version and automatic updates, install it via [WordPress.org](https://wordpress.org/plugins/disable-rest-api-jailbreak/) instead.
+If you are not a developer or you'd like to receive the stable release version and automatic updates, install it via [WordPress.org](https://wordpress.org/plugins/jailbreak-disable-json-api/) instead.

 ### Install the Nightly Version